 Rising medication costs are a significant concern nationwide and in skilled nursing.
 Today, prescription drug expenditures account for nearly 20 percent of healthcare costs, and prescription spending is growing faster than any other part of health care.
+Consider these facts:

 - American spending on prescription drugs increased 13.1 percent in 2014—the largest annual increase since 2003.